 No integration problems.
 No ongoing licence fees and hopefully fewer disgruntled staff.

 In the long term, this offers a lower Total Cost of Ownership (TCO) so over your software’s lifetime it can be the same price, if not cheaper when you compare bespoke software to off-the-shelf.

 With anything bespoke though you want to ensure the team creating your software has the necessary skills to bring your creation to life.

-Spiralling costs and never ending deadlines are the most common concerns business have when it comes to going bespoke.
+Spiraling costs and never-ending deadlines are the most common concerns business have when it comes to going bespoke.
 But confirming the essential details in the initial scoping stages often will map out everything that you and your software developer need.

-Finally, there’s the competitive advantage.
-Every business wants to stand out and whether it’s via software that can drastically improve your business efficiencies, or helps you to tighten your sales funnel a bespoke solution can give you a competitive advantage making that all important difference in a way that off the shelf software can’t.
+Finally, there’s a competitive advantage.
+Every business wants to stand out and whether it’s via software that can drastically improve your business efficiencies, or helps you to tighten your sales funnel a bespoke solution can give you a competitive advantage making that all-important difference in a way that off-the-shelf software can’t.